 In 2015, the Truth and Reconciliation Commission of Canada made 94 Calls to Action to redress this legacy and to advance the process of Canadian reconciliation.
 These included a call for the federal government to pass a law supporting the preservation, revitalization and strengthening of Indigenous languages, as well as the creation of a commissioner for these languages.
 This piece of legislation became law in June 2019.
 Some have even called for Indigenous languages to also be designated as official languages, including in the Calls for Justice of the National Inquiry into Missing and Murdered Indigenous Women and Girls.

-2019 is also the International Year of Indigenous Languages, as declared by the United Nations.
-Its objective is to focus global attention to the issues facing Indigenous languages, which make up more than 4,000 of the estimated 6,700 languages spoken around the world.
-It also aims to mobilize international cooperation in celebrating, supporting and revitalizing these languages, and to achieve the goals set out in the United Nations Declaration on the Rights of Indigenous Peoples, a non-binding declaration of principle grounded in human rights standards.
+2019 was also the International Year of Indigenous Languages, as declared by the United Nations.
+Its objective was to focus global attention to the issues facing Indigenous languages, which make up more than 4,000 of the estimated 6,700 languages spoken around the world.
+It also aimed to mobilize international cooperation in celebrating, supporting and revitalizing these languages, and to achieve the goals set out in the United Nations Declaration on the Rights of Indigenous Peoples, a non‐binding declaration of principle grounded in human rights standards.
 In 2016, Canada announced its full support for this declaration.

 Expressing ourselves in our own language is a fundamental right

 Human rights are rights that each and every one of us possess by the simple fact that we are human beings.
 Given the close link between language, culture, identity and participation in community life, the right to express ourselves in our language is a fundamental right.
 Its fulfillment allows us to achieve our fullest potential, both as individuals and as a society.

 What role does language play in the survival of my identity and culture?

 What is government’s responsibility in ensuring language rights are respected?

 How can we better protect Canada’s official languages?

 1 For more information, see “Mapping Indigenous Languages in Canada”.